whatswrongwithyourmitochondria/My-demo-U-Net/README.md

 First, if you don't have a *build* package, let's install it via command `pythom -m pip install build`

-Second, To be able to build a package from the code:
+Second, to be able to build a package from the code:

 1. `poetry build`
 2. cd ./dist